SNStatComp/validatesdmx/README.md

 - code list checks
 - field type and range checks

-Our goal is to retrieve the necessary information from the applicable registries, with a priority to the SDMX global registry and the Eurostat registry as they form the backbone of the ESS metadata
+So our goal is to retrieve the necessary information from the applicable registries, with a priority to the SDMX global registry and the Eurostat registry as they form the backbone of the ESS metadata system.
+Access to other registries would be welcome.
+Access to dissemination database would be an optional extra.

 ### Analysis of registries

 #### SDMX global registry

-Automated access to artefacts from the global regisrty is relatively simple because this registry supports many of the SDMX 2.1 resources from the standard including codelists.
-It is convenient that it allows these artefacts to be queried in [JSON](https://www.json.org/json-en.html) format and that this doesn't even has to be specified via content-negotiation but can be done via a *format* querystring parameter.
+Automated access to artefacts from the global registry is relatively simple because this registry supports many of the SDMX 2.1 resources from the standard including codelists.
+It is convenient that it not only allows these artefacts to be queried in XML but also in [JSON](https://www.json.org/json-en.html) format and that this doesn't even has to be specified via content-negotiation but can be done via a *format* querystring parameter.
 It offers a REST [web service playing area for structures](https://registry.sdmx.org/webservice/structure.html) to design your query.
 Moreover this registry does answer requests fast which would make a direct connection from the validation package to the registry possible.
 We created an [example Python notebook](SDMX_Global_Registry/read_validation_metadata.ipynb) to show how the codelists and structures can be queried and this serves as an example to implement similar functionality in R to connect the R validate package directly with the SDMX global registry.

 #### Eurostat SDMX registry
-For the Eurostat SDMX registry it is a different story. it does support SDMX 2.1 but it  seems not to have implemented quite a number of resource types, which are listed on the bottom of the [documentation page](https://ec.europa.eu/eurostat/web/sdmx-web-services/rest-sdmx-2.1).
-It is especially unfortunate that a query for a codelist has not been implemented.
-Also, contrary to the global registry SDMX-JSON is not implemented.
-To make things worse, this registry is very slow, both in user interaction as well as in API responses.
-This makes it difficult or even impossible to develop an direct connection between validation in R and this registry.
-Moreover communication with Eurostat has shown that an upgrade has not been planned and that the first improvements will probably be started only when SDMX 3.0 will be introduced.
-For our goals we choose not to query the Eurostat regisrty directly but instead to support reading the relevant metadata from DSDs that were downloaded beforehand.
+Automated access to artefacts from the Euro registry is also very well possible.
+It does support SDMX 2.1 but it seems not to have implemented SDMX-JSON.
+The registry is not as fast as the global registry, even queries to smaller metadata volumes need seconds.
+We created an [example Python notebook](ESTAT_SDMX_Registry/read_validation_metadata.ipynb) to show how the codelists and structures can be queried and this serves as an example to implement similar functionality in R to connect the R validate package directly with the SDMX global registry.

 #### Other registries